3-2-1 Contact: Magazine

 In 1996, The Time Team was replaced by a comic serial, Cosmic Crew, which focused on the adventures of a group of teenagers and their robot butler in space.
 Their first story arc (which ran for more than a year) had them trying to figure out a series of riddles relating to places in the Solar System in order to claim a treasure (which turned out to be a scholarship fund).
 Another story arc had a delinquent (who had been a villain in the first arc) join them in order to chase down a gang of other delinquents.
 Despite being effectively replaced, a few Time Team stories were run whenever there were gaps between installments of Cosmic Crew.

 Many of the magazine's cover stories involved current events, such as 1990s oil fires in the Middle East.
-In addition, the magazine offered a games section in which most of the games were related to the stories in the issue.
+Additionally, the magazine offered a games section in which most of the games were related to the stories in the issue.

 In 1996, CTW presumably concluded that faithful readers from the late 1980s and early 1990s had long since moved on, and the magazine began to reprint non-time-sensitive stories from years past.
 For example, a 1991 article on the geography of the Galápagos Islands – a subject relatively unchanging due to the islands' well-enforced ecologically protected status – could very well re-appear in an identical format a half a decade later.

 Under Children's Television Workshop (now known as Sesame Workshop), the magazine later became Contact Kids, removing the original reference to the television show.
 Production of the magazine was suspended indefinitely in 2001.